Steve78392/discord-bot/README.md

 ---

 ## 👋 Introduction
-Feature-rich Discord bot made by hakergeniusz with the goal to learning Discord.py.
+Feature-rich Discord bot made by hakergeniusz with the goal of learning Discord.py.
 It is licenced with GNU General Public License version 3.

 ---